Zilog Z80

-The Zilog Z80 is an 8-bit microprocessor designed by Zilog that played an important role in the evolution of early personal computing.
-Launched in 1976, it was designed to be software-compatible with the Intel 8080, offering a compelling alternative due to its better integration and increased performance.
+The Zilog Z80 is an 8-bit microprocessor designed by Zilog, first released in 1976; it played an important role in the evolution of early personal computing.
+It was designed to be software-compatible with the Intel 8080, offering a compelling alternative due to its better integration and increased performance.
 Along with the 8080's seven registers and flags register, the Z80 introduced an alternate register set, two 16-bit index registers, and additional instructions, including bit manipulation and block copy/search.

 Originally intended for use in embedded systems like the 8080 was, the Z80's combination of compatibility, affordability, and superior performance led to widespread adoption in video game systems and home computers throughout the late 1970s and early 1980s, helping to fuel the personal computing revolution.
 The Z80 was used in iconic products such as the Osborne 1, Radio Shack TRS-80, ColecoVision, ZX Spectrum, Sega's Master System and the Pac-Man arcade cabinet.
-In the early 1990s, it was used in portable devices, including the Game Gear and the TI-83 series of graphing calculators.
+In the early 1990s, it was used in portable devices, including the Game Gear and the TI-81 and succeeding graphing calculators.

 The Z80 was the brainchild of Federico Faggin, a key figure behind the creation of the Intel 8080.
 After leaving Intel in 1974, he co-founded Zilog with Ralph Ungermann.
 The Z80 debuted in July 1976, and its success allowed Zilog to establish its own chip factories.
 For initial production, Zilog licensed the Z80 to U.S.-based Synertek and Mostek, along with European second-source manufacturer, SGS.
 The design was also copied by various Japanese, Eastern European, and Soviet manufacturers gaining global market acceptance as major companies like NEC, Toshiba, Sharp, and Hitachi produced their own versions or compatible clones.

-The Z80 continued to be used in embedded systems for many years, despite the introduction of more powerful processors; it remained in production until June 2024, 48 years after its original release.
-Zilog also continued to enhance the basic design of the Z80 with several successors, including the Z180, Z280, and Z380, with the latest iteration, the eZ80, introduced in 2001 and available for purchase as of 2025.
+The Z80 continued to be used in embedded systems for many years despite the introduction of more powerful processors, and remained in production until 2024, 48 years after its original release.
+Zilog also continued to enhance the basic design of the Z80 with several successors, including the Z180, Z280, Z380, and eZ80.